 In 2005 many campus facilities underwent a Remodel for Efficiency project; a two-phase improvement project that renovated and updated the K Building, the S Building, and the Norman Smith Center.
-Phase

-I included the renovation of the K Building (the old library) into the Interim Performing Arts Center

-(IPAC) which created an open space used primarily by the Performing Arts Department.
-Due to the opening of the Performing Arts Center in October of 2014, the K Building received minor renovations and now serves as the Student Success Center.
+Phase I included the renovation of the K Building (the old library) into the Interim Performing Arts Center (IPAC) which created an open space used primarily by the Performing Arts Department.
+Due to the opening of the Performing Arts Center in October of 2014, the K Building received minor renovations and now serves the offices for Special Programs and Services, Basic Needs, and the Veterans Resource Center.

 The T Building was updated to be more efficient in use as a co-laboratory by the Science Department for courses that are offered on the Barstow Campus.
-Phase II transformed the Norman Smith Center into the Norman Smith Student Services Center, a one-stop services center for students that includes Admissions and Records, Financial Aid, Counseling Services, the Transfer Center, the Viking Game Room, the Viking Grill, and the Associated Student Government office.
+Phase II transformed the Norman Smith Center into the Norman Smith Student Services Center, a one-stop services center for students that include the Welcome Center, Admissions and Records, Financial Aid, Counseling Services, the Transfer Center, the Viking Game Room, the Viking Grill, and the Associated Student Government office.